Embedding Employability Through Collaborative Curriculum Design

 - Consideration of better ways to highlight the employability attributes, for example by badging them (opening up possibilities for inter-disciplinary collaborations with creative colleagues and students.

-- Looking to scale up the process to programme level within the School of Law.
+- The success of this staff-student partnership has highlighted how this process could be scaled up to programme level within the School of Law.
+This is particularly in the light of reviews of the LLB programme within the context of the University of Reading’s Curriculum Framework review process and with an eye to the forthcoming changes to the professional vocational training at postgraduate level for lawyers.
 One of the challenges will be how we can widen and diversify the range of students in future curriculum design partnerships.

 Links and references

 ADVANCE HE 2016.
 Framework for embedding employability in higher education.
 Available from: https://www.heacademy.ac.uk/knowledge-hub/framework-embedding-employability-higher-education.

 ADVANCE HE 2016.
 Framework for student engagement through partnership.
 Available from: https://www.heacademy.ac.uk/sites/default/files/downloads/student-enagagement-through-partnership-new.pdf.

 BOVILL, C. 2017.
 A Framework to Explore Roles Within Student-Staff Partnerships in Higher Education: Which Students Are Partners, When, and in What Ways?
 International Journal for Students As Partners, 1 (1). https://doi.org/10.15173/ijsap.v1i1.3062, 1.